Permafrost/Tundra/SERVICES.md

 * `$values` is the list of all leaf values in the given `IData` document that are instances of the given classes, or all leaf values if no classes are specified.

 ---

+### tundra.document:legalize

+Converts illegal characters to underscores to create legal Java identifiers in either the values, the keys, or both the keys and values in the given `IData` document.

+#### Inputs:

+* `$document` is an `IData` document in which the keys and/or values are converted to legal Java identifiers.
+* `$recurse?` is an optional boolean indicating if embedded `IData` documents and `IData[]` document lists should also have their keys and/or values converted to legal Java identifiers.
+Defaults to `false`.
+* `$mode` is an optional choice for what should be converted: either the values, the keys, or both the keys and the values.
+Defaults to converting values only.

+#### Outputs:

+* `$document` is the given `IData` document with its keys and/or values converted to to legal Java identifiers.

+---